Faculty-of-Computing/Eduverse/README.md

 # 📚 EduVerse

-EduVerse is an online platform designed to give students access to academic resources, learning tools.
+EduVerse is an online platform designed to give students access to academic resources and learning tools.
 It provides a centralized space for learning, assignments and course-specific information.

 ---